SketchyMaze/doodle/README.md

   Scroll the view of the map around.
 "P" Key
   Playtest the current map you're working on.
+"F" Key
+  Switch to the Pencil (Freehand) Tool
+"L" Key
+  Switch to the Line Tool
+"R" Key
+  Switch to the Rectangle Tool
+Ctrl-Z
+  Undo
+Ctrl-Y
+  Redo
 ```

 # Built-In Doodads